GioPetro/TheJudge/README.md

 ## Usage

 To run the evaluation, use the `main.py` script from the command line.
-For reproducible and deterministic results, use the recommended command format with temperature and seed parameters.
+For reproducible and deterministic results, use the recommended command format with temperature = 0.

 ### Recommended Command (Deterministic Evaluation)